Competition held on June 13, 2023

 The purpose of the competition is to foster interest in manufacturing, provide the manufacturing engineering community with fresh new perspectives on design, and create a forum for students to share their new and innovative ideas.
-Held during the ASME 2021 International Manufacturing Science and Engineering Conference (MSEC), June 21-25, 2021 that will be hosted online (virtually) by the University of Cincinnati.
-The 2021 Student Manufacturing Design Competition (SMDC) is sponsored by ASME Manufacturing Engineering Division (MED), and co-organized by ASME MED and the SME North American Manufacturing Research Institution (NAMRI).
+It is held during the ASME 2022 International Manufacturing Science and Engineering Conference (MSEC), June 12 – 16, 2023, hosted by Rutgers University College of Engineering, New Brunswick, NJ.
+The 2023 Student Manufacturing Design Competition (SMDC) is sponsored by the ASME Manufacturing Engineering Division (MED), and co-organized by ASME MED and the SME North American Manufacturing Research Institution (NAMRI).

 - Digitally integrated manufacturing

 - Robotics and automation

 - Any creative new way to make things!

 The project report is limited to a PDF report of 1,500 to 3,000 words with supporting figures and/or photographs.
 Items that must be included in the project description are:

 - Names and addresses of the participating students, with one designated as corresponding

 - The name and signature of a faculty sponsor with complete contact information